diogro/SBM_manuscript/main.md

 perturbations are large enough to disrupt these couplings are not viable.
 The result is a modularity pattern that is kept stable by these structural and functional constraints [@Cheverud2004-ov; @Cheverud1984-mi; @Porto2009-pi].
-However, no such clear structural and physical constraints exists on gene expression, and the interaction between groups of genes can happen through much more dynamic and varied mechanisms.
+However, no such clear structural and physical constraints exist on gene expression, and the interaction between groups of genes can happen through much more dynamic and varied mechanisms.
 While we might expect related genes to be co-expressed and therefore highly correlated, non-linear phenomena can lead to a complete decoupling of the expression levels of co-expressed genes.
-For example, the effect of gene A on gene B could have a saturation point after which increasing expression gene A no longer leads to higher levels of gene B, and no correlation is detected in this regime, even if the genes are co-expressed.
+For example, the effect of gene A on gene B could have a saturation point after which increasing expression of gene A no longer leads to higher levels of gene B, and no correlation is detected in this regime, even if the genes are co-expressed.
-The marked difference in the level of modularity across the two tissues in our samples illustrate just how variable modularity can be, even within the same population.
+The marked difference in the level of modularity across the two tissues in our samples illustrates just how variable modularity can be, even within the same population.
 Furthermore, modularity is not a necessary feature of biological organization [even in the case of evolvability, see @Pavlicev2011-xm; @Roseman2009-kk], and